manni8436/Legend-of-the-Greek-Gods/README.md

 ## WIREFRAMES

-Wireframes have been made for this project and have been added to my repository but it can also be viewed by clicking <a href="MSProject1.pdf">here</a>
+in the early stage of the designing process some wireframes were made and have been added to my repository and it can also be viewed by clicking <a href="MSProject1.pdf">here</a>

 ## FEATURES